rkapl123/DBAddin/docs/DBFuncs.md

 You can add another hierarchy layer by setting "(pathName)FirstLetterLevel" to "True", which adds the first letter as the top level hierarchy.

 You can decide for each subfolder whether it's contents should be hierarchically organized by entering the relative path from ConfigStoreFolder for each subfolder in "specialConfigStoreFolders", or you can decide for all subfolders of that folder by just entering the topmost folder in "specialConfigStoreFolders".
-Beware that the backslash (path separator) in (pathName) needs to be entered quoted (two "\" !) to be recognized when importing the registry key files!

 #### Inserting configs